 We made our “bug juice” from a blend of essential oils.
 Add the following to a dropper bottle:

-- 3-4 tablespoons of carrier oil (ex: almond or olive oil)
+- 3-4 tablespoons of carrier oil (ex: almond or olive oil)- to keep it all together!

 - Cut the garlic and put it in some water.